humeng24/Margin-SNN/README.md

-This repository is an PyTorch implementation of the Margin-SNN.
+This repository is a PyTorch implementation of the Margin-SNN.
 The paper has been accepted by Neural Networks.

 ## reqarements
 - Ubuntu 16.04.7